 I created a portion of each reference card design in Adobe Illustrator.
 These were rough prototypes.
 Decent enough to understand but without spending too much time to get things perfect.

 During the process, I kept accessibility in mind.
-Although I used a different color to show the relationship between elements within each week, I also drew a rectangle around the related elements for those who may not be able to discriminate between all of the elements.
+Although I used a different color to show the relationship between elements within each week, I also drew a rectangle around the related elements for those who may not be able to see the colors as I intended them.

 Step 8: Review with client and select one design

 Upon review and discussion, we all settled on one approach.
 The selected design left room for adding a few other elements if they were ever needed.
 The design compartmentalized each section of the curriculum in an easy-to-read layout.